MS-DOS: End-of-life

-MS-DOS 6.22 was the last standalone version produced by Microsoft for Intel 8088, Intel 8086, and Intel 80286 processors, which remain available for download via their MSDN, volume license, and OEM license partner websites, for customers with valid login credentials.
+MS-DOS 6.22 was the last standalone version produced by Microsoft for Intel 8088, Intel 8086, and Intel 80286 processors, which remains available for download via their MSDN, volume license, and OEM license partner websites, for customers with valid login credentials.
 MS-DOS is still used in embedded x86 systems due to its simple architecture and minimal memory and processor requirements, though some current products have switched to the still-maintained open-source alternative FreeDOS.

-In 2018, Microsoft released the source code for MS-DOS 1.25 and 2.0 on GitHub.
+In 2018, Microsoft released the source code for MS-DOS 1.25 and 2.0 on GitHub, with the source code for MS-DOS 4.00 being released in the same repository six years later.
 The purpose of this, according to Microsoft, is mainly for education and experimentation with historic operating systems and for new programmers to gain an understanding of how low-level software works, both historic and current.
 According to program manager Rich Turner, the other versions could not be open-sourced due to third-party licensing restrictions.

-Due to the historical nature of the software, Microsoft will not accept any pull requests to the code; only pull requests for modified and translated documentation will be accepted.
+Due to the historical nature of the software, Microsoft will not accept any pull requests to the code.
 Users, however, are allowed and fully encouraged to fork the repository containing the MS-DOS source code and make their own modifications, and do whatever they like with it.

 Legacy compatibility

 From 1983 onwards, various companies worked on graphical user interfaces (GUIs) capable of running on PC hardware.
 However, this required duplicated effort and did not provide much consistency in interface design (even between products from the same company).

 Later, in 1985, Microsoft Windows 1.0 was released as Microsoft's first attempt at providing a consistent user interface (for applications).
 The early versions of Windows ran on top of MS-DOS.
 At first Windows met with little success, but this was also true for most other companies' efforts as well, for example GEM.
 After version 3.0, Windows gained market acceptance.

 Windows 9x used MS-DOS to boot the Windows kernel in protected mode.
 Basic features related to the file system, such as long file names, were only available to DOS applications when running through Windows.
 Windows NT runs independently of DOS but includes NTVDM, a component for simulating a DOS environment for legacy applications.
-The NTVDM component would be retired starting with Windows 11, as the operating system no longer has 32-bit versions available.
+It was not included with Windows 11 as the operating system is exclusively offered in 64-bit architectures such as x86-64.